AMID Logo E-BAY Logo

 approval from the SA agent.

-SPAIN: According to new security regulations, all shipments to/or transshipped via EGYPT and SPAIN require a copy of the consignee's passport (or visa).
-This link provides more information about shipping items from the USA to/via Spain.
+SPAIN: According to new security regulations, all shipments to or transshipped via Egypt and Spain require a copy of the consignee's passport (or visa).
+This link provides additional details.

-UGANDA: Requires a Certificate of Conformity for products regulated under the Uganda Pre-Export Verification of Conformity to Standards Programme (PVoC).
+UGANDA: Requires a Certificate of Compliance for products regulated under the Uganda Pre-Export Verification of Conformity to Standards Programme (PVoC).

-THE UNITED KINGDOM: Shipping goods from the USA to the UK requires a ToR1 filing before departing.
+THE UNITED KINGDOM: Export goods to the UK requires a TOR1 filing before departing.
 Exemptions from filing ToR1 are commercial (B2B) shipments and shipments to the UK consigned to UK citizens.
-If a load to the UK is consigned to a UK citizen, a copy of the consignee's UK passport must be provided before the shipment departs from the country of origin.
-Find more information about shipping to the UNITED KINGDOM regarding ToR1 filing in this link.
+If a load is consigned to a UK citizen, a copy of the consignee's UK passport must be provided before the shipment departs from the country of origin.
+Find more information about the TOR1 filing at this link.

 Consignee EORI# required.
-This new requirement goes into effect for all shipments arriving after January 1st, 2021, in the UK.
+This new requirement takes effect for all shipments arriving in the UK after January 1, 2021.
 All shipments require the EORI number.

 VIETNAMAll export shipments to destinations in Vietnam require an HS code and Consignee Tax ID to be included in all export documentation.
-Failure to provide this information will delay cargo from loading.
+Failure to provide this information will result in delayed cargo loading.

-You may also want to check for updates from Intertek.com.
+You may also want to check for updates on international shipping from the United States to various countries at Intertek.com.

 Currently Serving Countries